fmerola11/Pokedex/README.md

 # Pokedex
 Pokedex is a simple iOS app that allows users to browse and search for information about different Pokemon.
 It presents a user-friendly interface, realized with SwiftUI.
+The selected design pattern for this project is MVVM.
+In addition, each function of the view model presents a relative unit test.

 ## Features
 - View a list of Pokemon with their name.